jpegleg/enchantress/README.md

   decryption to a file: -d and -de decryption to STDOUT: -do and -deo
 ```

 ## Ciphertext integrity

 AES-256 CTR mode does not provide non-malleability, so SHA3 and a serialized config file with hash comparison logic are used to provide an additional layer of non-malleability.
-This ensure that ciphertext files are not tampered with.
-If the ciphertext or password are not correct, enchantress will panic like so:
+This helps ensure that ciphertext files are not tampered with.
+If the ciphertext or password are not correct, enchantress will print a message like so and exit:

 ```
-thread 'main' panicked at src/main.rs:50:4: assertion `left == right` failed
+Ciphertext and/or password are not as expected.
+The supplied password was wrong, the enchantress.toml was wrong, or the file was tampered with.
-  left: "w3E3Lx5gZZjJpzV7GAzNqx5g5y5QHDiojhaThRGrUASif+lX2o1SmNhvCbGdmaGW8sYLxmTQ4MQnaYx/XBMubA=="
+Found hash: wcUIBjCNaWdH6ljwqSgiHSMqRzCBM6yEFvGeiqqzkYsgLUbJcNyEbdMuZNqfFlDxMbxD1nqfcrmWBvRdxuzAGw==
- right: "xshPOXhtqGJtBoIj/vvxWSh55hryEOMYRqOeedH0hJJccH/edQSUqXxkGvvaFNeJfL9NOaAVUdav4z1tAkn+/A=="
+Expected hash: zRLHXuhOh5UMIRN4wbXks9u43DZ8HdQXjiCOznrK2yaPsMjzFnSvJWMSIh/w1Vv5g05J5lC7XHi4t2glzEKW3g==
-note: run with `RUST_BACKTRACE=1` environment variable to display a backtrace
+Refusing to decrypt.
 ```

 This integrity check is a comparison of base64 encoded SHA3 64 byte XOFs.
 The hashes are constructed from the ciphertext and the key material being processed together, output as a 64 byte SHA3 XOF.

 ## The enchantress.toml file

 With each encryption, an `enchantress.toml` file is created in the pwd of the command execution.

 <b>WARNING: This file will be overwritten if one is already present and an encryption is run in the same directory!</b>